rpyron/delim-SOM/README.md

 ## Input data

-SOM input is either one or multiple numeric matrices or data frames.
+Input data should be supplied as one or multiple numeric matrices or data frames.
 Rows should represent individuals and columns variables.
 For multilayer analyses, use individual identifiers as row names in every layer.
 Missing values should be represented as `NA`.